aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 sam delete delete-stack --stack-name <stack name of AWS SAM stack>
 ```

-❗ For security reasons and to prevent data loss, the Amazon EFS mount and the content associated with the Amazon SageMaker Studio Domain deployed in this solution **is not** deleted.
+❗ For security reasons and to prevent data loss, the Amazon EFS mount and the content associated with the Amazon SageMaker Studio Domain deployed in this solution **are not** deleted.
 The VPC and subnets associated with the SageMaker domain remain in your AWS account.

-Follow [these instructions](https://docs.aws.amazon.com/efs/latest/ug/delete-efs-fs.html) to delete Amazon EFS and [these instructions](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) to delete the Amazon VPC.
+For instructions to delete the file system and VPC, refer to [Deleting an Amazon EFS file system](https://docs.aws.amazon.com/efs/latest/ug/delete-efs-fs.html) and [Work with VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html), respectively.

-### How to delete the Custom SAML application
+To delete the custom SAML application, complete the following steps:
 1. Open the [AWS SSO console](https://console.aws.amazon.com/singlesignon) in the SSO management account
-2. Choose **Applications**
+2. Choose **Applications**.
-3. Select **SageMaker Studio Team 1**
+3. Select **SageMaker Studio Team 1**.
-4. Go to **Actions** and select **Remove**
+4. On the **Actions**, choose **Remove**.

-Repeat these steps for **SageMaker Studio Team 2** application.
+5. Repeat these steps for **SageMaker Studio Team 2**.

 # Resources